3 Beneficial Back-Office Tools

 • Manage cash and working capital with “best of terms” payments

-• Eliminate non-value tasks through vendor self-service program
+• Eliminate non-value tasks through a vendor self-service program

 Procurement Automation